-Our aim here is quite the opposite --- to rehabilitate the BT sumrule.
-First of all, the value of the amplitude at infinity is there for any dispersion relation and thus may enter any sumrule, including the Baldin and other sumrules which are widely used.
+Our aim here is quite the opposite --- to rehabilitate the BT sum rule.
+First of all, the value of the amplitude at infinity is there for any dispersion relation and thus may enter any sum rule, including the Baldin and other sum rules which are widely used.
 Empirically there is no way to find out.
 Theoretically, it is as an artifact, since we usually do not know what happens at asymptotically high energies.
-At the same time, it is hard to believe that the use of the sumrule for a low-energy quantity, such as polarizability, depends on physics beyond the Plank scale.
+At the same time, it is hard to believe that the use of the sum rule for a low-energy quantity, such as polarizability, depends on physics beyond the Plank scale.
 A proper way to show the irrelevance of the value at infinity in QED, or another theory, is to cancel it by a ultraviolet completion set at a high-energy scale (where there is no data), and then see how little it contributes to a quantity such as, say, the proton polarizability.